peartreegames/topiary/docs/syntax.md

 ### Jumps

 Boughs can be started with jumps, denoted with `=> [Name]`.
-The first jump must be passed in to the `start` function, or if using the CLI the second parameter of the run command.
+The first jump must be passed in to the `start` function, or if using the CLI, the `bough` flag of the run command.

 ```topi
 # topi run file.topi --bough GATEHOUSE